 Students must be in good academic standing and must be in the process of completing or have completed the required coursework for the degree before the comprehensive examination may be taken.
 In addition, in programs that require a language, the student must have fulfilled this requirement prior to taking the comprehensive examination.
 Comprehensive examination results are submitted by the chair of the department or examination committee to the appropriate dean by the date specified in the University calendar.

 Policy: Withdrawal from the University (from all courses for which a student is registered in a given semester) on a temporary or permanent basis involves a procedure as formal as that of registration and requires the submission of the University’s Withdrawal Form.
-Students are responsible for following the appropriate procedures.
+Students are responsible for following the appropriate procedures through the Student Enrollment and Financial Services Office.